173TECH/sayn/docs/tasks/python.md

 In this example:

-* We create a new class inheriting from SAYN's PythonTask.
+* We create a new class inheriting from SAYN's `PythonTask`.
 * We set some dependencies by calling `self.src` and `self.out`.
 * We define a setup method to do some sanity checks.
-This method can be skipped, but it's useful to check the validity of project parameters or so some initial setup.
+This method can be skipped, but it's useful to check the validity of project parameters or initial setup.
 * We define the actual process to execute during `sayn run` with the `run` method.
 * Both `setup` and `run` return the task status as successful `return self.success()`, however we can indicate a task failure to sayn with `return self.fail()`.
 Failing a python task forces child tasks to be skipped.